DavidAlphaFox/aihtml/README.md

         <<"yield">> => fun yield/1
     }

-Lamda in context is `fun/2` and a value
+Lambda in context is `fun/2` and a value

     layout.mustache